nnkrishnakumar/LLM_research/README.md

 Word embedding: valid to capture emotions:
 ---------------------------------------------

+Word embedding allow us to do mathmatical operation on word:

+* EXAMPLE : King- man + women = Queen

 How can we capture similarity between two words?

     > Word embedding is a technique used in natural language processing (NLP) that represents words as numbers (specifically, real-valued vectors) so that a computer can work with them 5.
 This approach allows words with similar meanings to have a similar representation, which is beneficial for machine learning algorithms that analyze text data.